4 Multiple Regression

 • significance level of test

 Suppose there is an annual 5k running race in a city.
-We are interested if we can predict an individual’s completion time using a statitical model.
+We are interested if we can predict an individual’s completion time using a statistical model.
 We already have a model fit with two variables (training hours and average pace) that explains 35% of variation in race completion time.
 We now want to know how many participants we need to detect whether adding a third variable, weekly distance, improves model performance by an additional 10% of explained variance (so that ( R2full = 0.45 )).

 Assume the following: